 This past summer, I was fortunate enough to have the opportunity to visit one of my friends Morgan Errington at her family’s lodge, Errington’s Wilderness Island Resort, and indulge in some time with her on the water.
 The lodge is currently owned and operated by Al and Doris Errington, and has been in the Errington family since 1975.
 Located in the Chapleau Crown Game Preserve in Northern Ontario, this fly-in fishing destination is ideal for families and friends who dream of the perfect wilderness escape with all the comforts of home.

 For many returning guests, Errington’s Wilderness Island is more than just a fishing destination—it’s a place they have come to call a second home.
 After a few days at the resort with Morgan, I fully understood why so many guests return to the island year after year, making an annual visit part of their family tradition.
 It’s not simply the beauty of the north, the vastness of the lake, or the plethora of activities that keep guests coming back—it’s the people.
-The Errington family and their staff create such a welcoming and friendly environment for their guests, that by the end of the trip, everyone feels like family.
+The Errington family and their staff create such a welcoming and friendly environment for their guests that everyone feels like family by the end of the trip.

 Luckily, Errington’s Wilderness Island Resort has no lack of alternative activities available for when the fishing conditions aren’t ideal.
 Morgan and I were able to go hiking, swimming, and kayaking whenever we weren’t out on the water.
 She even took me on a tour around the lake by boat to search for wildlife—something that is plentiful in the area thanks to the conservation laws put in place here in the Chapleau Crown Game Preserve.
 In the evenings after fishing, we would often shoot pool or play games in the main lodge with the staff.
 Needless to say, while it can be frustrating when conditions aren’t conducive for fishing, the amenities and activities available at Errington’s Wilderness Island allow for more than enough fun to fill your time.

-In terms of accommodations, one of the most distinctive features available at Errington’s Wilderness Island are their secluded waterfront cabins.
-There are ten of these distanced cabins dotted across the main island with one, two, or three bedroom options available.
+In terms of accommodations, one of the most distinctive features available at Errington’s Wilderness Island is its secluded waterfront cabins.
+Ten of these distanced cabins are dotted across the main island with one, two, or three-bedroom options available.
 Each cabin provides guests with numerous amenities, including a fully equipped kitchen, living space, wood-burning fireplace, private dock, and boat.
-What makes these cabins truly unique however, is their seclusion and privacy from each other as well as from the main lodge.
-With a stunning waterfront view on one side, and the beauty of nature on the others, these cabins are the perfect choice for families or groups of friends looking for a little more privacy and seclusion while still having access to the amenities and comforts provided in the main lodge.
+What makes these cabins truly unique, however, is their seclusion and privacy from each other as well as from the main lodge.
+With a stunning waterfront view on one side and the beauty of nature on the others, these cabins are the perfect choice for families or groups of friends looking for a little more privacy and seclusion while still having access to the amenities and comforts provided in the main lodge.

-Additionally, Errington’s Wilderness Island also offers suite style accommodations, which are located next to the main lodge.
+Errington’s Wilderness Island also offers suite-style accommodations, which are located next to the main lodge.
 This option is excellent for guests looking for more assistance and convenient accessibility to all the available amenities during their trip.
 With both American Plan and Housekeeping options, there is sure to be an option to fit your needs.